PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 === "All sites"

+    !!! question "What is rolled over?"

+        - **Replay Lecture Capture (Panopto) link**: copied
+        - **contents of Panopto folder**: not copied, empty folder (see below)

-    Check your general Panopto/[Lecture capture](https://www.york.ac.uk/staff/teaching/support/recording-lectures/timetabled/) set up:
+    **General Panopto/[Lecture capture](https://www.york.ac.uk/staff/teaching/support/recording-lectures/timetabled/) set up**

+    Check that:

     - the ***Replay Lecture Capture (Panopto)* link** appears in your Course Content area.
 If it is missing, [contact us](mailto:vle-support@york.ac.uk) to set this up for you.
-    - on the ***UoY Timetable*** sessions to be captured have the triangular "play" icon showing they are scheduled for lecture capture.
+    - sessions to be captured have the triangular "play" icon on the ***UoY Timetable event*** showing they are scheduled for lecture capture.
 If you don't see this, contact your departmental administrator and/or [TimeTabling](https://www.york.ac.uk/about/departments/support-and-admin/estates-and-campus-services/room-bookings-timetabling/) to arrange set up.

     <div markdown class="grid">
     <figure markdown="span">